Web vs Native App Push Notifications for eCommerce

 You can even give customers greater control over which notifications they receive through an in-app message center.

-There are other reasons we could have used to argue for native push - better design options, deeper integration with device functionality, better UX, more detailed analytics.
+There are more reasons we could have used to argue for native push – better design options, deeper integration with device functionality, better UX, more detailed analytics.

-You can set up web notifications quite easily by signing up with a popular push notification service like OneSignal and a little configuration.
+They’re relatively easy to implement, with a push notification service like OneSignal and a little configuration.

-The best way to build them for eCommerce brands is MobiLoud
+And the best way to build an app for your brand is MobiLoud.

 MobiLoud converts your existing web store into iOS and Android apps worthy of a billion dollar brand, at a price point affordable for a small business.